Design Document: Centralized Agentic Skill Registry

 - Approved endpoint descriptions are published as agent skills.

-- When the agent selects a skill, the registry loads the relevant LightAPI disclosure level.
+- When the agent selects a skill, it loads the relevant LightAPI disclosure level from the local cache or refreshes from portal-query.

 This avoids manually duplicating every API endpoint as a separate hand-written skill while still giving agents strict schemas and progressive disclosure.